arborchat/arborchat/index.md

 For the new implementation, we have these components built:

-- [forest-go](https://git.sr.ht/~whereswaldon/forest-go): a library for creating and manipulating messages (nodes) in the Arbor system
+- [forest-go](https://git.sr.ht/~whereswaldon/forest-go): a library for creating and manipulating messages (nodes) in the Arbor system.
+- [viewer](https://git.sr.ht/~whereswaldon/forest-go/tree/master/cmd/viewer): a poorly-named read-write client for arbor.
+It currently lives in a subdirectory of `forest-go`, but there are plans to move it into its own repository soon.
+- [sprout-go](https://git.sr.ht/~whereswaldon/sprout-go): a library for speaking the sprout protocol (our simple node exchange protocol).
+- *Coming Soon* sinensis: the reference arbor relay implementation (relays are like servers in a conventional system, except that everybody runs one).

 For our proof-of-concept implementation, there is: